hwupu/twitter2discord/README.md

 still messy...

-But, it can pull tweets every 15 minutes, and post to Discord via webhook.
+But, it can pull tweets and post to Discord via webhook.
 It will look at the Twitter IDs in `watchlist`, and grab the only the tweets that has image.

 ## Setup